Ajwa

-Ajwa is a reservoir located about 10 miles east of the city of Vadodara, Gujarat, India.
+Ajwa dam is a dam in Vadodara district, Gujarat, India.
+Sayaji Sarovar is a reservoir formed by the dam.
+It is located about 10 miles east of the city of Vadodara.

 Construction and function

 It is an earthen dam that was built early 20th century by the then ruler of Vadodara, Maharaja Sayajirao Gaekwad III.
 Its main aim was to provide water to the residents of Vadodara.
 Although the population of Vadodara at that time was 100,000 it was the ruler's vision to build the reservoir three times larger.
 This reservoir has the ability to attend to the water requirements of about 300,000 people residing in the eastern parts of the city.